supermarsx/autogithubpullmerge/docs/usage_summary.md

 ## TUI Features

-A minimal curses-based TUI (`agpm::Tui`) is provided.
-It uses ncurses on Linux and macOS and PDCurses on Windows.
-The interface initializes the library, draws a simple window that displays "AGPM running" and waits for a key press before exiting.
+A curses-based TUI (`agpm::Tui`) displays active pull requests and recent log messages.
+It uses ncurses on Linux and macOS and PDCurses on Windows, enabling basic color output.
+The interface supports the following hotkeys:

+- **↑/↓** – navigate pull requests
+- **r** – refresh the list immediately
+- **m** – merge the selected pull request
+- **q** – quit the interface

 ## Building